Drought-hit Indian farmers protest against sharing of river water

 By Chandini Monnappa and Navamya Ganesh Acharya

-Police urged calm with all schools and public places staying shut, as thousands of farmers and trade union members prepared to hold rallies after protests began this week in the tech hub of Bengaluru, despite a court order to share the waters.
+Police urged calm with all schools and public places staying shut, as thousands of farmers and trade union members held rallies after protests began this week in the tech hub of Bengaluru, against an order from the Supreme Court to share the waters.

 "We will not let water from our river enter into the other state at a time when our farmlands are barren," said T. Ramanujan, the leader of a farmers' union in Karnataka.

+Protesters in Bengaluru chanted "ours, ours, Cauvery is ours," slogans and called for police and government officials to join the protest

+Scores of people and some children from distressed districts carried placards with signs that said "We will give our blood but not water."

-The government of Tamil Nadu says the river is a divided resource and it cannot be deprived of its rightful share of water.
+The government of Tamil Nadu says Karnataka had failed to manage the river and it must limit over-consumption of the shared resource.

 "I have sown seeds but the ground is dry due to scanty rainfall and now we have shortage of supply from Cauvery river," said S. Kumar, a 48-year-old farmer in the state's district of Pudukkottai.
 "Small farmers are struggling this year."